benjaminion/upgrading-ethereum-book/src/book.md

 </figcaption>
 </figure>

 Somehow the network has got into a state with a justified checkpoint on one branch, and a "justifiable" checkpoint on a different branch.
-Justifiable in this context means that there are not enough votes available from honest validators to justify it, but with the addition of the adversary's votes it would become justified.
+Justifiable in this context means that there are not enough Casper FFG votes available from honest validators to justify it, but with the addition of the adversary's votes it would become justified.
 The adversary may have manoeuvred the network into this state, or it may have arisen by chance.
-At this point, all validators have cast votes for either $C_1$ or $C_2$, except for the adversary, who is withholding its votes for now.
-Sixty percent of the vote is not sufficient to justify $C_2$.
+At this point, all validators have cast Casper FFG votes for either $C_1$ or $C_2$, except for the adversary, who is withholding its votes for now.
+Sixty percent of the Casper FFG vote is not sufficient to justify $C_2$.

 <a id="img_annotated-forkchoice-bouncing-1"></a>
 <figure class="diagram" style="width: 90%">